L'enfant et les sortilèges: Performance history

+A production of the opera in 2020 by Vopera20.com addressed the COVID-19 pandemic and the effect its consequent lockdowns had on the arts.
+The production has received extensive praise for its artistry and creativity.

 Roles

 The score specifies that fire / the princess / nightingale must be sung by the same singer, and the little old man and frog by the same singer.
 It is also specified that the following groups or pairs of roles can be sung by the same singer: mother / china cup / dragonfly; the bergère / owl; the female cat / the squirrel; the male cat / grandfather clock; the armchair / tree.